tfabris/BlueGigaEmpeg/README.txt

 on the tuner connector connects to the ground input pin on the step-down power supply.

-Arduino "5v" pin is connected to the 5v output rail from the Pololu 12v-to-5v step-down transformer power supply circuit.
+Arduino "Vin" pin is connected to the 5v output rail from the Pololu 12v-to-5v step-down transformer power supply circuit.

 Grounding: Multiple Arduino GND pins connected to the output ground rail of